vrsen-ai-solutions/openai-agents-python/scripts/agency_class_design.md

 # Agency Class Design (Task 6 - Revised)

-This document outlines the revised design for the `Agency` class, positioning it as a setup and configuration layer rather than a runtime orchestrator in the Agency Swarm SDK fork.
+This document outlines the revised design for the `Agency` class, positioning it as **strictly a setup and configuration layer**.
+It does **not** handle runtime orchestration, which is managed entirely by the `agency_swarm.Agent` class.

 ## 1. Goals